X01XX/forth-memory-management/README.md

 Functions that manipulate a struct instance can act as wrappers to array-stack, and list, functions.

+At program end, each address in the array should have been returned to the stack, although not in the same order.
-A memory leak can be automatically detected, the type of struct, and the specific instance addresses.
-A hex dump of each leaked struct instance will be printed.
+At that point, a function can be run to detect memory leaks.
+The type of struct (the specific array-stack), the specific instance addresses, and a hex dump of each leaked struct instance will be printed.
 There is a process for finding where any lost struct instance is allocated, then follow your code to where it should be deallocated.
 See memory-leak-fixing.odt.

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.

-These ideas should work in Assembler Language and C (if you want faster allocation/deallocation, more control and understanding).
+These ideas should work in Assembler Language and C, for faster allocation/deallocation, more control and understanding.

 Lists are built of List structs, and Link structs, that have an ID and use-count in their header.